Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 The biggest question is, what is frugal living?

-Frugal living is all about making the best of what we have without creating unnecessary debt.
+Frugal living is about making the most of what we have without incurring unnecessary debt.

 Just because some people have to live frugally doesn’t mean looking homeless.